peterzhen/BroadwayLottery/readme.md

 Broadway Lottery uses these libraries and frameworks:
 * `JQuery 3.2.1`
 * `Materialize`
-* `chrome.storage`

-In this chrome extension, I leveraged `Materialize` and `JQuery` to style and provide smooth, responsive user interface.  `JQuery` and  `chrome.storage` are used to manipulate the DOM for persistent storage for later sessions.
+In this chrome extension, I leveraged `Materialize` and `JQuery` to style and a provide smooth, responsive user interface.  `JQuery` and  `chrome.storage` are used to manipulate the DOM for persistent storage for later sessions.

 ## How It Works